 - 1 1/2 - 2 tsp hot sauce

-- Wash and scrub potatoes.
+Wash and scrub potatoes.
 Dry, and dice into 1/2" cubes.
-Place potatoes in a large pot, cover with water, bring to a boil.
+Place potatoes in a large pot, cover with chicken stock, bring to a boil.
 Boil for approximately 10 minutes, or until they are 3/4 of the way cooked.
 Drain and set aside.